Cork Fabric Needle Case – A Free In-The-Hoop Project

 4. Press the cork, right side up, firmly on the stabilizer covering all placement lines.

 5. Stitch color #2 to further secure the cork to Soft ’n Sheer Stabilizer.
-Vintage game board with a rustic wooden design.
-NOTE: If a cover design has been incorporated, make sure it completely stitches before going on to the gold thread color – originally color #3 A cork placemat with colorful floral embroidery on one corner.
+Smiling woman with short brown hair wearing a black top and pearl necklace.
+NOTE: If a cover design has been incorporated, make sure it completely stitches before going on to the gold thread color – originally color #3 Smiling woman with short brown hair wearing a black top and pearl necklace.

 6. Lightly spray one side of the felt piece with KK 2000 Temporary Adhesive.
 Remove the hoop from the machine and press the sticky side of the felt to the underneath side of the hoop.
 Cover the placement lines.
-Brown fabric with an embroidery hoop and a red rectangular felt piece.
+Smiling woman with short brown hair wearing a black top and pearl necklace.

 7. Return the hoop to the machine and finish stitching the needle case colors which were originally #3, #4 and #5.

 8. Once all stitching is completed, remove the project from the hoop.
 Using a straight edge and a rotary cutter, trim through all layers just outside of the decorative stitching.
 Be careful to not cut into the stitching.
-A handcrafted leather wallet with floral embroidery.
+Smiling woman with short brown hair wearing a black top and pearl necklace.

 9. Crease in half.
 Place case under a heavy weight overnight to help crease the case.